SeungRyeolBaek/edge_induced_subgraph_classification/README.md

 # Edge Induced Subgraph Classification
-This is an official implementation of the paper "Edge-Induced Subgraph Representation Learning"
+This is the official implementation of “Edge-Induced Subgraph Representation Learning,” presented at the KDD 2026 Research Track.

 You can access to the paper with the following link : https://dl.acm.org/doi/10.1145/3770855.3818085